 Another option is to skip the audio upload step to make an “autoplay” story that silently progresses through the slides at specified times, optionally looping at the end.
 This can be handy, for example, when using a Flourish data story on a big screen at an event.

-A few lessons from our experience making voiceover-led visualisations:
+A few lessons from our experience making voiceover-led visualizations:

 - Short is sweet.
 Try to keep the voiceover to one or two minutes.
 You can leave the detail in the interactive for the user to explore.

-- You can add “normal” slides as well as visualisation to your Talkie by clicking “Add slide” and then “Basic slide”.
+- You can add “normal” slides as well as visualization to your Talkie by clicking “Add slide” and then “Basic slide”.